tedneward/Azgaarnoth/Magic/Spells/corrosive-covering.md

 The target creature’s unarmed attacks infl ict 1d8 acid damage.
 In addition, nonmagical armor worn by the target is partly dissolved and takes a permanent and cumulative -1 penalty to the AC it offers from each successful strike.
 The armor is destroyed if the penalty reduces its AC to 10.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for every two slot levels above 3rd.
+***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for every two slot levels above 3rd.